 Here are what I find useful from the MAPIC property investment course:

-- What property can we get at $150K today
+- What property you can get at $150K today.

-- Which region should you pay attention if you want to invest in overseas property now
+- Which region should you pay attention to if you want to invest in an overseas property now.

 Unlike other property investment courses which say bye-bye after the course is over.
 MAPIC is a lifelong learning program.
 Since the first class in 2015, MAPIC has built a network of like-minded property investors and professionals such as lawyers, accountant, real estate agents that you can leverage on.